top of page

 • What can leaders do to encourage behaviour change in business?

-You'll learn the key Atomic Habits principles.
-You'll also learn from my experience how to apply it within an organisational and business context.
+You'll learn the key Atomic Habits principles and, from my experience, how to apply them within an organizational and business context.

 The 7 Atomic Habits Principles